danachen/Javascript/notes/FUNCTIONS.md

 bar = 'hello';
 bar();
 ```
+* For version 2, the `function bar()` is indeed hoisted up to the top, but it's then reassigned to a string.
+So when a function `bar()` gets called, it doesn't exist anymore.

 * Notice that in version 1 of the hoisted code, the function variable is hoisted to the top.
 And because the variable declaration now effectively becomes a variable reassignment, it's not hoisted, and needs to be processed in the order it's declared.
 At this point, where the variable invocation is positioned starts to matter. if `bar();` appears before the variable reassignment, then an error is raised.